 Please do not send your child to school if they appear to be or are sick.
-Also, we request that you not send your child to school for 24 hours after they have had a fever.
-If they return to school too soon, they may still be contagious or could get sicker because their defenses are down.
+Also, students need to be fever, vomiting, diarrhea free with no medication for 24 hours before they can return to school.

-Kindergarten Enrollment
+Kindergarten Enrollment:

 Beginning in the 2013-14 school year, the beginning date for enrollment into kindergarten changed from October 15 to July 31 of the school year in which the child seeks admission.
 Any child who attains the age of 5 on or before July 31 will be admitted to school.
 A child may be admitted who will reach the age of five on or after August 1 and on or before October 15 of such school year if the parent or guardian requests such entrance and provides an affidavit stating that (I) the child attended kindergarten in another jurisdiction in the current school year, (ii) the family anticipates relocation to another jurisdiction that would allow admission within the current school year, or (iii) the child has demonstrated through a recognized assessment procedure approved by the board that he or she is capable of carrying out the work of kindergarten.
-If you have a child that falls in the late enrollment window for kindergarten please contact the elementary school office.
+If you have a child that falls in the late enrollment window for kindergarten, please contact the elementary school office.

-Lost & Found
+Lost & Found:

 If an item is found which does not belong to you, it can be placed on the shelves in the main entry or brought to the office.
 We will try to help locate items but cannot be responsible for items which students or others lose.
+Please add your child's name to coats, backpacks, etc.

-Lunch/Milk/Breakfast
+Lunch/Milk/Breakfast: